 - Exited your story (tapped the x icon, swiped to another account’s story, returned to their own feed, or closed the Instagram app)

 Why it matters

-These numbers indicate how engaging your Stories are.
-For example, if you find that people are watching your Stories when you post office updates but exiting your Stories when you promote products, you may determine that people want to engage with your brand but are put off by your sales tactics.
-Or if you discover that certain Stories are getting substantially more clicks back, meaning people are watching the story again or engaging with it further, consider what about that content is appealing to users so you can recreate it in future stories.
+These numbers indicate how engaging your stories are.
+For example, if you find that users watch your stories when you post behind-the-scenes updates but exit quickly when you promote products, you may determine that users want to engage with your brand but are put off by your sales tactics.
+Or if you discover that certain stories get substantially more clicks back, meaning people are watching the story again, consider what about that content is appealing to users so you can recreate it in future stories.